openshift/microshift/docs/contributor/updateability.md

 <summary>Schema of version file</summary>

 ```
-MAJOR.MINOR.PATCH
+{
+  "version": "MAJOR.MINOR.PATCH",
+  "deployment_id": "rhel-...",
+  "boot_id": ""
+}
 ```

-All of MAJOR, MINOR, and PATCH are unsigned integers.
+- All of MAJOR, MINOR, and PATCH are unsigned integers.
 For example: `4.14.0`
+- `deployment_id` is an optional field - it's not used on regular RPM (non-ostree) systems.

 > Note: MicroShift writes to a file without trailing newline.
 > However, it should successfully handle a file with newline.